mtorralvo/PDIB/README.md

 ### Input preprocessing

-First, the program looks for all the PDB files contained in the specified directory, keeping only those that match the pattern previously mentioned (<Name>_<Chain1>_<Chain2>.pdb(.gz)).
-Chains are randomly assigned a new unique name in order to avoid conflicts during the runtime.
+First of all, the program looks for all the PDB files contained in the specified directory, keeping only those that match the pattern previously mentioned (<Name>_<Chain1>_<Chain2>.pdb(.gz)).
+Unique chains are randomly assigned a new unique name in order to avoid conflicts during the runtime.
 Then, a dictionary is generated containing each chain as a key and a list of its possible interactions as a value. """In case""" the user provides a stoichiometry file, it is converted to a dictionary as well.

 ## Main algorithm